princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 The activation value can be thought of as a loose adaptation of the biological action potential, and the weights imitate synaptic strength.

 The inputs to the neuron, $$x_i$$, can themselves be activation values from other neurons.
-However, at this stage, where we are focusing on the model for only one artificial neuron, we will set the inputs to be the data, which loosely represents the stimuli received by the sensory organs in the analogy.
+However, at this stage, where we are focusing on the model for only one artificial neuron, we will set the inputs to be the data, which loosely represents the stimuli received by the sensory organs in the biological analogy.

 The algebraic representation of an artificial neuron is: